Company-2024/dev-docs/source/tech_stacks/ai_ml.md

 ### Conda

-For most of our machine learning projects, use Conda because this allows for installation of other things such as CUDA and cuDNN within the environment which creates flexibility to use different versions for different projects with ease.
+For most machine learning projects, use Conda because this allows for installation of other things such as CUDA and cuDNN within the environment which creates flexibility to use different versions for different projects with relative ease.

-[Anaconda](https://www.anaconda.com/) is the most popular system by which one can use Conda.
-However, we prefer [Miniconda](https://docs.anaconda.com/miniconda/) which is a miniature installation of Anaconda distribution which only includes Conda, Python and the packages they depend on.
-As a result, Miniconda is smaller and takes up less storage requirements.
-Only use Anaconda instead of Miniconda when there is a specific reason to do so.
+[Miniconda](https://docs.anaconda.com/miniconda/) is our recommended means to use the Conda package manager.
+It is a miniature installation of the Anaconda distribution which only includes Conda, Python and the packages they depend on.

+[Anaconda](https://www.anaconda.com/) is a comprehensive Python and R distribution that includes the Conda package manager, popular data science libraries, and development tools like Jupyter notebooks.
+While it provides a complete environment with pre-installed packages such as NumPy, Pandas, and Scikit-learn, the full installation requires several gigabytes of storage space.
+Hence, unless you have a specific need for the features of Anaconda, it is recommended that you use Miniconda.

 Refer to the
 [Miniconda installation documentation](https://docs.anaconda.com/miniconda/miniconda-install/)
 for installation details.

-Also refer to the
+Refer also to the
 [Conda Environment section of the Python Environments setup guide](#) for details on how to set up your Conda environment.